Martin1994/es2018-linq/README.md

 - `codegen` directory contains the source code for code generation.
 - `template` directory contains the template code for code generation.
-    - `asyncQueryable.ts` and `queryable.ts` are the empty template classes.
+    - `asyncEnumerable.ts` and `enumerable.ts` are the empty template classes.
 Their content will be copied as is.
     - `implementationTemplate.ts` contains implementation methods.
 Each of the implementation method will be added into the above two classes.
 Contents other than the implementation methods is not used in code generation.
 - `src` directory contains source code, including both generated and non-generated ones.
 - `lib` directory contains compiled code, type definitions and source maps.